How to Brick it

 Step 1

-Metal Panel Installation, Continuous ledge design eliminates a need for starter channels and adapts to corner returns.
+The continuous ledge design removes the necessity for starter channels and seamlessly accommodates corner returns.

-Our panels are designed with an interlock system; female at the bottom and male on top.
-Adhesive holes allow adhesive to seep thru to bridge any gaps created by “oil caning”.
-Mortar locks hold mortar firmly in place.
+The panels feature an interlock system with a female section at the bottom and a male section on top.
+Adhesive holes facilitate the flow of adhesive, bridging gaps caused by "oil canning."
+Mortar locks securely hold the mortar in place.

 • Measure and determine grid and brick layout.